Jeremiah Green: Career

 Green began his touring and recording career while he was in high school.
 In 1993, he became a founding member of Modest Mouse, formed with Isaac Brock and Eric Judy in Issaquah, Washington.
 In the mid-1990s, Green played with the bands Satisfact on K Records, Red Stars Theory on Touch and Go Records, and Peeved on Distressed Records.
-Green also played with the bands Vells and Psychic Emperor.
+He also played with the bands Vells and Psychic Emperor.
 Both bands played at venues around Seattle and the Pacific Northwest.

 In 2003, on his birthday, Green quit Modest Mouse.
 He later revealed that he suffered a nervous breakdown and was briefly admitted to a psychiatric hospital.
 He had earlier been diagnosed with bipolar disorder and prescribed the antidepressant Effexor.
 Combined with alcohol and psilocybin mushrooms, he experienced severe manic episodes.
 After quitting, the band had quickly convinced Green to return, but on the second day of recording in Portland he exploded in argument and then disappeared for two months.
 He stopped taking his antidepressants and experienced a painful period of withdrawal.
 Faced with Green's absence, Modest Mouse initially considered breaking up.
 Green was eventually replaced by Benjamin Weikel of The Helio Sequence.
 Green's departure caused him to be absent during the entire recording process of the band's 2004 album Good News for People Who Love Bad News.
 Green officially rejoined the band in May 2004.
 In 2007, Green appeared on Graig Markel's Via Novella on the Sonic Boom Label.
 In May 2008, Green released a drum breaks 7" collaboration with Plastiq Phantom under the alias World Gang on the Imputor? label.